[fibosearch]

 Deadhead rose bushes and spray fortnightly with a fungicide to combat black spot.

-The average first date for heavy frost in Gauteng is the 19th of May so stock up on frost protection fleece or hessian to protect tender plants.
+The average first date for heavy frost in Gauteng is the 19th of May, so stock up on frost protection fleece in advance to protect tender plants.
 Move sensitive potted plants to a protected spot.

 Water the garden early in the day and mulch generously around all plants to protect roots.
 Always leave some space around the stems of plants when mulching to prevent disease.
 Feed with an organic 3:1:5 fertiliser to strengthen cell walls and control evaporation.

 Mow lawns on a high setting and water if dry.
-Do a last overseeding with evergreen, cold tolerant lawn seed.
+Do a last overseeding with evergreen, cold tolerant lawn seed where needed.

-Start collecting all the fallen autumn leaves and use as a mulch or add to the compost heap.
-Alternatively collect leaves in black plastic bags and leave to decompose into wonderful leave mold.
+Collect all the fallen autumn leaves and use as a mulch or add to the compost heap.
+Alternatively collect leaves in black plastic bags and leave to decompose into wonderful leaf mold.
 Mind that you don’t use diseased leaves though.

-LIGHT BULB MOMENT: Draw a rough plan of your garden and mark the position of plants that will die back in winter, like Echinacea, Hostas, Alstroemeria and Eucomis and other bulbs to prevent damage and overplanting.
+LIGHT BULB MOMENT: Draw a rough plan of your garden and mark the position of plants like Echinacea, Hosta, Alstroemeria and all bulbs, like Eucomis, that will die back in winter.
+This way, you or your gardener will know exactly where not to dig and plant to prevent damage and overplanting.

 Indoor Plants